dawndebanik/budget-maker/README.md

   ```
   export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk-17.jdk/Contents/Home
   ```
-3. Login to slitwise and go to https://secure.splitwise.com/apps/new to register yourself to get your API key.
+3. Login to slitwise and [register yourself](https://secure.splitwise.com/apps/new) to get your API key.
 (Fill out the fields in the form as per your wish - it doesn't really matter what you enter)
 4. Create a file named `config.yml` under `/var/conf` directory.
 The contents of the file should be like as shown below.
 Paste your API key in the mentioned field.
 ```
 apiKey: <your API key>